SkylineCommunications/dataminer-docs/connector-help/connector_help/Vector Beta Pro 60 Manager.md

 </tr>
 <tr class="even">
 <td><strong>Polling Status</strong></td>
-<td><p>Indicates if the device and modem are polled.Polling can be disabled and enabled by the user or automatically stopped by the driver if the DNS cannot translate the server name to an IP address.</p></td>
+<td><p>Indicates if the device and modem are polled.
+Polling can be disabled and enabled by the user or automatically stopped by the driver if the DNS cannot translate the server name to an IP address.</p></td>
 </tr>
 </tbody>
 </table>